Long stay student visa

 · Students who will be staying in France for a period of time between four and six months (for a total duration of 91-180 days) who wish to be allowed to work in France while studying;

-· Students who will be staying in France for a period of time between four and six months (for a total duration of 91-180 days) who wish to be able to extend their visa once they are in France.
+• Students who will be staying in France for a period of time between four and six months (for a total duration of 91-180 days) who wish to be allowed to work in France must apply for an authorization to do so at the Direction régionale des entreprises, de la concurrence, de la consommation, du travail et de l’emploi (Direccte).
+They do not need to fill out the OFII form.

-The French immigration (OFII) form is available online on the Web sites of all French consulates.
+The French immigration (OFII) form is available online on the Web sites of all French consulates or at www.ofii.fr.
 Students should bring the OFII form to their consulate appointment, and should make sure to print their e-mail address very carefully on the form to avoid any risk of confusion or error.

 Click here to make an appointment.